sys-bio/libantimonyjs/README.md

 # libantimonyjs

 This repository hosts the build instructions and scripts for the JavaScript wrapper for the C++ library <strong>Antimony</strong> (https://github.com/sys-bio/antimony).
-Antimony is a human-readable, human-writable modular model definition language used in Systems Biology for modeling chemical networks.
+Antimony is a modular model definition language used in Systems Biology for modeling chemical networks.
 This library allows the user to easily convert Antimony models to SBML models [SBML site](https://sbml.org) and vice-versa.

 ## Project structure
 - `docs` directory: Demo page and information for incorporating libantimonyjs in a javascript project.